How Big Is The Root System Of A Magnolia Tree?

 Magnolia does not have deep roots, its root system is superficial.
 However, it all depends on the size of the particular tree.
 If the tree is more than 30 feet tall, its roots are at least 10 feet deep.

 Also, different species of magnolia can have different depths.
 Very large specimens may have roots as deep as their width.
-This is due to the fact that the tree needs to cling heavily to the ground to withstand strong winds.
+This is because the tree needs to cling heavily to the ground to withstand strong winds.

 Do magnolia trees have damaging roots?